postapl/postapl/docs/guidelines/plugin.md

 ### 2.1.
 Plugin must be tested

-A CI service like [Travis] is also recommended for testing code in different environments.
+A CI service like [Travis] is also recommended (but not required) for testing code in different environments.
 You should test in (at least) Node.js [active LTS](https://github.com/nodejs/LTS) and current stable version.

 [Travis]: https://travis-ci.org/